dodgeballhq/dodgeball-trust-sdk-ruby/README.md

   },
   source_token: "abc123...", # Obtained from the Dodgeball Client SDK, represents the device making the request
   session_id: "session_def456", # The current session ID of the request
-  user_id: "user_12345" # When you know the ID representing the user making the request in your database (ie after registration), pass it in here.
+  customer_id: "user_12345" # When you know the ID representing the user making the request in your database (ie after registration), pass it in here.
 Otherwise leave it blank.
 )

 ```